SirhmVFX/HNGX-Stage-four/README.md

 ## Installation and Setup

 1. Clone this repository to your local machine using `git clone`.
-2. Navigate to the project directory: `cd vickyjay`.
+2. Navigate to the project directory: `cd HNGX-Stage-four`.
 3. Install project dependencies using `npm install`.
 4. Start the development server: `npm start`.
 5. Open your web browser and navigate to `http://localhost:5173` to view the portfolio.